How often should I replace the tires on my Lincoln vehicle?

 - Tires that have been driven while flat

-Tires degrade over time depending on many factors such as weather, storage conditions, and conditions of use (load, speed, inflation pressure, etc.) the tires experience throughout their lives.
-In general, Lincoln recommends tires should be replaced after six years regardless of tread wear.
-You should replace your spare tire when you replace the road tires or after six years due to aging even if it has not been used.
+Tires degrade over time depending on many factors such as weather, storage conditions, and conditions of use (load, speed, inflation pressure, etc.).
+In general, Lincoln recommends tires should be replaced after 6 years, regardless of tread wear.
+You should replace your spare tire when you replace the road tires or after 6 years due to aging, even if it has not been used.